All posts

 The Math on a Single Missed Commission

-Current national median home price: $357,400.
-Listing agent side of the commission at 2.88%: roughly $10,300 per transaction.
-If you miss two re-engaged leads per year who eventually buy with another agent, that is over $20,000 in commissions that walked out the door while they were already raising their hand.
+The current national median home price is $407,500, according to the National Association of Realtors Q4 2025 report.
+At a listing agent commission of 2.88%, that is roughly $11,700 per transaction.
+If you miss two re-engaged leads per year who eventually buy with another agent, that is over $23,400 in commissions that walked out the door while they were already raising their hand.

 Use the Missed Revenue Calculator to run these numbers against your actual close rate and average sale price.